Sustaining university research communities

 - By part-funding PhD studentships from around the world.
 This is currently channelled through the Actuarial Research Centre

-- Providing travel grants for academics to attend and present at conferences and other events in the pursuit of enhancing and disseminating their research
+- Providing travel grants for academics to attend and present at conferences and other events in the pursuit of enhancing and disseminating their research (please see the guidelines in our application form for further details)

 - From time to time providing grants to support research in areas identified by university departments.